nshiff/busy-beaver/README.md

 <a href="https://www.youtube.com/watch?v=CE8UhcyJS0I"><img src="https://i.ytimg.com/vi/CE8UhcyJS0I/mqdefault.jpg"></img></a>

-Started with code from Professor Brailsford in <a href="https://www.youtube.com/watch?v=CE8UhcyJS0I">Busy Beaver Turing Machines - Computerphile</a>.
+Started with code from Professor Brailsford in <a href="https://www.youtube.com/watch?v=CE8UhcyJS0I">Busy Beaver Turing Machines - Computerphile</a> video.
 Original code can be found at http://www.eprg.org/computerphile/busyb.htm or as busy-beaver.c in this repository.

 To run, do as Prof. Brailsford did in the video (my main.c has a little correction so score prints correctly).
 (Windows instructions coming soon!
 If you can find gcc for Windows you are all set, or use Eclipse.)